Inspections, Compliance, Enforcement, and Criminal Investigations

 The CRU should coordinate their review with other centers when necessary.
-Any questions about lead center responsibility or jurisdiction should be promptly referred to OE/DCMO.
+Any questions about lead center responsibility or jurisdiction should be promptly referred to OEIO/DE.

 For ongoing recalls, the CRU will normally classify recalls within two days after receiving the health hazard evaluation or confirming the classification through precedent review.
-They will add classification information to the recall document in RES and transmit the classification electronically to the monitoring district and OE/DCMO.
+As appropriate, before classifying a recall, the CRU may make a determination that the action is a recall under the applicable definition of a recall.
+They will add classification information to the recall document in RES and transmit the classification electronically to the monitoring district and OEIO/DE.

 The ACRA has approval authority for all Class I recalls.
 However, the ACRA has delegated approval of certain Class I recalls to center directors.
 This has been done to streamline the recall classification process in the center, expedite the handling of the recall by industry and FDA district offices, and in certain situations, to have it universally understood that these recalls represent potentially serious to life-threatening health hazards.
 The center director may further delegate within the center compliance office the authority for review and classification of recall actions previously established by the ACRA as Class I. Specifically, for CFSAN, this includes precedent situations such as Listeria monocytogenes, salmonella species, various allergens, and pathogens in ready to eat foods.

-OE/DCMO may review the Action Memo and discuss it with the CRU before submitting it to the ACRA.
-When the center and ORA/OE disagree on aspects of a recall or when the ACRA believes the health hazard evaluation or recall classification warrants additional medical review, OE/DCMO may request that an ad hoc committee be formed to review and recommend changes to the health hazard evaluation or recall classification.
+OEIO/DE may review the Action Memo and discuss it with the CRU before submitting it to the ACRA.
+When the center and ORA/OEIO disagree on aspects of a recall or when the ACRA believes the health hazard evaluation or recall classification warrants additional medical review, OEIO/DE may request that an ad hoc committee be formed to review and recommend changes to the health hazard evaluation or recall classification.